tom0827/elective-finder/README.md

 # Elective Finder

-Elective Finder is a web application built with [Next.js](https://nextjs.org/) that simplifies the process of finding available elective courses for the various engineering disciplines offered at UVic.
+Elective Finder is a web application built with [Next.js](https://nextjs.org/) that simplifies the process of finding pre approved elective courses for the various engineering disciplines offered at UVic.
 The goal is to streamline the search for electives based on user preferences, making it easier for students to discover courses that suit their academic needs.

 ## Table of Contents